thepower/power-docs/docs/Community/01-testnet-flow.md

    >
    > If your Erlang installation is not activated, you will NOT be able to build the node.

-   After setting up the working environment, you can download and build the node:
+   After setting up the working environment, you can download and build the node.

    > **Note**
    >